 The electroless method of applying Nickel ensures completely even deposits, no edge build-up, excellent corrosion protection and creates a low friction surface.
 Typical coating thickness of 8-12 microns is standard, although other thickness is availabe on request.
-The high phosphorous content on our E-Nickel provides the high corrosion resistance and the ability to age-harden the layer from ± 450 Hv (~45 Hrc as-plated) to ± 950 Hv (~69 HRc). .
+Our high phosphorous E-Nickel provides the high corrosion resistance and the ability to age-harden the layer from 48 – 50 Hrc (as-plated) to ± 950 Hv (~69 HRc). .

 The higher phosphurous E-Nickel coatings have the advantage of:

 - Low friction (vs steel: 0.38- dry, 0,21 – lubricated)